Accessibility at Lincoln Park Zoo

 • Lighting and noise vary throughout the building.
 Open spaces use natural lighting.

-• There is often the sound of running water from waterfalls.
+• The sound of running water from waterfalls may be heard.

 • The building is warm and humid.